 - All students must be fluent in French and English.

 - You may choose a third language from among German, Arabic, Chinese, Spanish or Italian.

-Be enrolled in a law degree program or have completed the equivalent of the first year of a Master of Laws
+Be enrolled on a law degree program or have completed the equivalent of the first year of a Master of Laws

 ISIT has a partnership with the Faculté de Droit Jean Monnet – Université Paris Sud and the Université Paris 2 Panthéon – Assas.

-If you would like to enroll in another law degree program, contact Christel Reille: email@example.com
+If you would like to enroll on another law degree program, contact Christel Reille: firstname.lastname@example.org

 You must currently be in your final year of high school or have earned the equivalent of a high school degree.

 Because of the large number of candidates who come to ISIT from around the world, first-year applicants do not fill out their application on the same Admission Post-Bac website created for French students.

 If you do not hold a law degree, you can still enroll on ISIT’s Lawyer-Linguist program, provided that you also enroll in the Faculté de Droit Jean Monnet – Université Paris Sud through the APB website, with Faculté de Droit Jean Monnet – Université Paris Sud as your first choice.
 Students accepted to ISIT are automatically accepted at the Faculté de Droit Jean Monnet – Université Paris Sud through an agreement between the two schools.

 To enter as a 2nd-, 3rd- or 4th-year student